TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 That's a new error.
 Google came up with no results for `TLOG_CREATE_ENTRY_ERROR`.
 Searching GitHub found some hits in [sigstore-js](https://github.com/sigstore/sigstore-js), which is part of the [sigstore](https://www.sigstore.dev/) project used by npm to record provenance.
 It looks like the sigstore library throws that error if it can't communicate with the sigstore backend.

 Which left me stuck.
 Lerna gives me no context for what might have triggered the error.
 I couldn't find any way to enable more verbose logging.
-So I decided to use `npm publish` directly to see if that would show me more information related to the error.
+I decided to use `npm publish` directly to see if that would show me more information related to the error.

 ```
 Run npm publish --workspaces --verbose --provenance --access public